See how to make spiders out of pipe cleaners using this easy tutorial - probably the cutest diy spider craft you'll ever make!

 If you are looking for more kids crafts, also check out

 - these 10 cool spider crafts

 - this spooky diy tissue paper ghost

 - this fun Apple Search game for kids

-We had a large spider visiting our lemon tree on the balcony this autumn.
+My kids spotted a large spider visiting our lemon tree on the balcony this fall.
 We admired its beautiful colors, not daring to come too close to it.
 I did, however, take a photo of it and examined it in a more relaxed environment (i.e. not peeping into its large web) This was half a year ago and our toddler doesn't remember it at all.
 After we were reading something about spiders, I showed the photo to him and he seemed impressed.
 Asking if he could have one, I got crafty and came up with a simple idea.

-It took us altogether 10 minutes - and more than half of them were spent hijacking the craft boxes for materials.
+It took us no more than 10 minutes to create the first spider out of pipe cleaners - and more than half of them were spent hijacking the craft boxes for materials.